amzn/computer-vision-basics-in-microsoft-excel/README.md

 The face shadow on the right would still be missed by the algorithm since such face images are not included in the training data.
 My educated guess further will be that to detect such shadowed faces, the algorithm described would not do a good job, and using neural networks would be recommended.
 Likewise, the algorithm we demonstrated is outperformed by a neural networks for "[Labeled faces in the wild](http://vis-www.cs.umass.edu/lfw/)" dataset where faces are often partially occluded too.

-### Q5:  In the OCR example, how do you chose the mask and its orientation?
+### Q5:  In the OCR example, how did you choose the mask and its orientation?

 For document [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition) (as opposed to [scene text](https://en.wikipedia.org/wiki/Scene_text) recognition), the document itself is typically straightened first before character recognition is performed for the characters in the document.
 Therefore, the characters are expected to be nearly upright.